apigee/api-platform-samples/doc-samples/java-cookbook/README.md

 These additional samples demonstrate various blocking and non-blocking patterns you can use with JavaCallout.
 They are commented.

-This sample proxy uses the Yahoo Weather API for a target endpoint, and maps WEOID IDs to city names on behalf of the user.
+This sample proxy uses the Apigee Mock Target for a target endpoint.
+In this example, the target returns some JSON data.

 **Reserved package names**: The package name prefixes `com.apigee.*` and `io.apigee.*` are reserved.
 To avoid collisions and errors, don't use these in your Java Callout package names.